-Please note: Due to exceptional demand, orders are currently taking 5 to 7 days for delivery
+Please note: Due to exceptional demand, orders placed today will be delivered within 5 to 7 days.

 Out of Eden is first and foremost a trade supplier to the hospitality industry, but due to increasing demand is now happy to serve private (non-trade) customers too.

 Set out below are the terms and conditions that apply to any goods that you order from Out of Eden through this website or otherwise.